rsyncOSX/mydocsy/content/en/docs/urlcommands/_index.md

 | Estimate all tasks and automatically synchronize data | `rsyncuiapp://loadprofileandestimate?profile=Pictures`                  |
 | Verify  task, as an example, with Synchronize ID=Pictures backup      | `rsyncuiapp://loadprofileandverify?profile=Pictures&id=Pictures_backup` |

-The two main URL´s are:
+The two main URL´s actions are:

-- `rsyncuiapp://loadprofileandestimate?profile=Pictures`
+- *Estimate all tasks and automatically synchronize data*
-   - action is *load profile, estimate all tasks and automatically synchronize data*
+  - *load profile, estimate all tasks and automatically synchronize data*
-    - if there is data to synchronize, data will automatically be synchronized after a periode of time (seconds), the automatically synchronize of data may be aborted
+  - if there is data to synchronize, data will automatically be synchronized after a period of time (seconds), the automatically synchronize of data may be aborted, the delay may be switched off in Settings
   - one parameter `profile=Picture`
-- `rsyncuiapp://loadprofileandverify?profile=Pictures&id=Pictures_backup`
+- *Verify task, as an example, with Synchronize ID=Pictures backup*
-    - action is *load profile and verify  task with synchronizeID=Pictures backup*, the space in synchronize ID on task is converted to `_` when searching for task in RsyncUI
+    - *load profile and verify  task with synchronizeID=Pictures backup*, the space in synchronize ID on task is converted to `_` when searching for task in RsyncUI
     - two parameters `profile=Picture` and `id=Pictures_backup`

-**Note**: The count down may be bypassed by toggle switch in Settings view, only for the latest rc build 127 updated 6 January 2025.
-There is a count down in *five six* to abort the synchronize task after estimate.
+There is a count down in  *six* seconds to abort the synchronize task after estimate.
+The count down may be bypassed by toggle switch in Settings view.

 {{< figure src="/images/url/count.png" alt="" position="center" style="border-radius: 8px;" >}}